rbroderi/drakkenheim/content/Homebrew.md

 **Dousing a Space** You can take the Utilize action to pour an Oil flask on level ground to cover a 5-foot-square area within 5 feet of yourself.
 If lit, the oil burns until the end of the turn 2 rounds from when the oil was lit (or 12 seconds) and deals 5 Fire damage to any creature that enters the area or ends its turn there.
 A creature can take this damage only once per turn.

 **Fuel** Oil serves as fuel for Lamps and Lanterns.
 Once lit, a flask Oil burns for 6 hours in a Lamp or Lantern.
 That duration doesn't need to be consecutive; you can extinguish the burning Oil (as a Utilize action) and rekindle it again until it has burned for a total of 6 hours.

+## POISON, BASIC (100 GP) [5e24]
+As a Bonus Action, you can use a vial of Basic Poison to coat one weapon or up to three pieces of ammunition.
+A creature that takes Piercing or Slashing damage from the poisoned weapon or ammunition takes an extra ld4 Poison damage.
+Once applied, the poison retains potency for 1 minute or until its damage is dealt, whichever comes first.